leannebiju/pyano/README.md

 First install OpenCV and MediaPipe for camera and hand tracking functionalities

-each hand has 21 landmarks(0-20)
+Each hand has 21 landmarks(0-20)
 Each finger has landmarks, and the fingertips are:
 Thumb - 4
 Index Finger - 8
 Middle Finger - 12